 The IG report further noted: “Witnesses told us, and contemporaneous emails show, that the FBI and Department officials who attended Clinton’s interview found that her claim that she did not understand the significance of the ‘(C)’ marking strained credulity.
 (FBI) Agent 1 stated, ‘I filed that in the bucket of hard to impossible to believe.’"

-In his fateful interview at the White House with since-fired anti-Trump FBI agent Peter Strzok and another FBI agent, Flynn "clearly saw the FBI agents as allies," according to the 302, which was dated Aug.
+In his fateful interview at the White House with since-fired anti-Trump FBI agent Peter Strzok and another FBI agent, Flynn "clearly saw the FBI agents as allies," according to one FBI 302, which was dated Aug.
 22, 2017 -- nearly seven months after the actual interview.
 (The August 302 was from the FBI's interview with Strzok about the January Flynn interview; a separate 302 exists for Flynn's conversations.
 The Flynn 302 was approved by FBI brass in mid-February, three weeks after the initial interview at the White House.)

 In his report on FBI and DOJ misconduct during the Russia and Clinton probes, the IG additionally noted that Strzok, who was one of the two agents who interviewed Flynn and who was later also fired for violating FBI policies, had compromised the FBI's appearance of impartiality by sending a slew of anti-Trump texts on his government-issued phone.